Meaning–text theory: Morphological representation

 Morphological representations (MorphR) in meaning–text theory are implemented as strings of morphemes arranged in a fixed linear order reflecting the ordering of elements in the actual utterance.
 This is the first representational level at which linear precedence is considered to be linguistically significant, effectively grouping word-order together with morphological processes and prosody, as one of the three non-lexical means with which languages can encode syntactic structure.
 As with syntactic representation, there are two levels of morphological representation—deep and surface morphological representation.
 Detailed descriptions of meaning–text theory morphological representations are found in Mel’čuk (1993–2000) and Mel’čuk (2006).

-The deep morphological representation (DMorphR) consists of strings of lexemes and morphemes—e.g., THE SHOE+{PL} ON BILL+{POSS} FOOT+{PL}.
+The deep morphological representation (DMorphR) consists of strings of lexemes and morphemes—e.g., THE SHOE+ ON BILL+ FOOT+.
 The deep morphological component of rules maps this string onto the surface morphological representation (SMorphR), converting morphemes into the appropriate morphs and performing morphological operations implementing non-concatenative morphological processes—in the case of our example above, giving us /the shoe+s on Bill+s feet/.
 Rules of the surface morphological component, a subset of which include morphophonemic rules, map the SMorphR onto a phonetic representation [ðə ʃuz on bɪlz fi:t].